AlgoDeveloper400/MQL5-Economic-News-Data-Pipeline-2025/DOCUMENTATION.md

 ### 5. Model Serving & Inference
 **Tools: FastAPI, Scikit-learn, PyTorch**

 The best-performing model is deployed as a REST API using FastAPI, providing real-time prediction capabilities.
-The service uses models trained in **Scikit-learn and PyTorch**, and accepts new news articles, returning structured predictions including classification labels and confidence scores.
+The service uses models trained in **Scikit-learn and PyTorch**, and accepts new news forecasts, returning structured predictions.

 **Deployment Note:** This FastAPI service leverages online notebook platforms with GPU acceleration for high-performance inference and is not containerized in the current deployment cycle.